Office: CHCB 119

 I am the proud husband of Maile Macaluso, a critical care certified registered nurse (CCRN) at Community Medical Center here in Missoula.
-We have an amazing three year old son, Lyell (named after the highest peak in Yosemite National Park), and a beautiful, incredibly happy six month old daughter, Claire (no mountains involved, we just love the name).
-Somehow during my time earning two bachelors degrees and teaching middle and high school, I was also a working (and busy) professional musician and an avid cyclist: I am no longer the former, but I try mightily to remain the latter.
-My wife (who was a pack guide in Yosemite Valley before finding her calling in nursing) and I enjoy backpacking and camping and are now figuring out how to incorporate two munchkins into those activities.
-And with Glacier National Park so close, we have tremendous motivation to do exactly that.
+We have an amazing son, Lyell (named after the highest peak in Yosemite National Park), and a wonderful daughter, Claire (no mountains involved, we just love the name).
+Somehow during my time earning two bachelors degrees and teaching middle and high school, I was also a working (and busy) professional musician and an avid cyclist: I am no longer the former, but I try to remain the latter.
+My wife (who was a pack guide in Yosemite Valley before finding her calling in nursing) and I enjoy backpacking and camping and are learning to incorporate two munchkins into those activities.

 Autumn 2013 MWF 12:10 PM - 1:30 PM and by appointment.